Real-Time Application Dashboard with Yii2, Node.js, MySQL and Chart.js

 </div>

 While in “SiteController.php” we add “actionMychart”.
 In this function, check whether the initial data is available or not.
-Otherwise, a query will be made to the as the initial data.
+Otherwise, a query will be made to the database as the initial data.

 public function actionMychart()